joseestudillo/kafka-quick-start/README.md

 - `resources/scripts/local/start-single-broker.sh`
 - `resources/scripts/local/start-multi-broker.sh`

 In the case of multiple brokers, one of them will be elected as a leader automatically.
 The brokers are started based on a configuration defined on a property files.
-By default kafka includes one in `$KAFKA_HOME/config/server.properties` to be able to create multiple in a single machine I have also added other configurations under `resources/configs`, basically changing the port and adding explanation for the main parameters.
+By default kafka includes one in `$KAFKA_HOME/config/server.properties` to be able to create multiple in a single machine I have also added other configurations under `resources/configs/broker-x-server.properties`, basically changing the port and adding an explanation for the main parameters.
 These brokers, are basically the Kafka servers.

 The next step is creating a topic.
 To create a topic you need a name for it, the number of partitions and the replication factor for them.
 Also for every topic you will need the list of Zookeeper host and the list of brokers.
 There is a command to create topics that works as follows: